iechor/docs/content/compose/compose-file/05-services.md

 - `no`: The default restart policy.
 It does not restart the container under any circumstances.
 - `always`: The policy always restarts the container until its removal.
 - `on-failure[:max-retries]`: The policy restarts the container if the exit code indicates an error.
-Optionally, limit the number of restart retries the Docker daemon attempts.
+Optionally, limit the number of restart retries the iEchor daemon attempts.
 - `unless-stopped`: The policy restarts the container irrespective of the exit code but stops restarting when the service is stopped or removed.